John Bittrolff's house

 When the lab tested items from the family's garbage, they found a sample that matched the DNA found on Tangredi and McNamee.

 At that point, the police decided to pull him over and bring him in for questioning.
 During the interrogation, he drank from a cup that they offered him.
-This cup gave investigators a sample of his DNA, which also proved to be a match.
+This cup gave investigators a sample of his DNA, which confirmed the match.

 2010

-This hi-res aerial image was taken on April 1st, 2010.
+This high-resolution aerial image was taken on April 1st, 2010.
 Bittrolff's property is inside the red line.

 2014